astrofra/game-space-taxi/README.md

 ### Tower Scene Script (`Tower.nut`)

-The Tower Scene Script is very similar to the Main Scene Script, and it appears to be used for different scenes that have similar gameplay mechanics to the main scene.
+The Tower Scene Script is similar to the Main Scene Script and is meant to run specific events related to the tower.

 ### Controller (`Controller.nut`)